 Corporal punishment is lawful as a sentence for crime for males.
 The provision in article 19 of the Juvenile Offenders Act 1931 for judicial whipping of boys under 17 was repealed by the Juvenile Offenders (Amendment) Act 2010, but boys aged 17 are tried as adults and may be flogged under the Criminal Law (Offences) Act 1894 (arts.
 11, 57, 59 and 223) and the Summary Jurisdiction (Offences) Act 1894 (arts.
 12, 72, 73, 138, 145, 147 and 166).
 The Whipping and Flogging Act 1922 allows for flogging up to 24 strokes, to be carried out in a prison where a medical official must be present (arts.
 3 and 4).
 Article 141 of the Constitution 1980 states that no person should be subjected to torture or inhuman or degrading punishment but also states: “Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this article to the extent that the law in question authorises the infliction of any punishment or the administration of any treatment that was lawful in Guyana immediately before the commencement of this Constitution.”

 The Government has acknowledged that further reform is necessary to remove judicial flogging from the statute books.
 A Juvenile Justice Bill is under discussion which would ensure that no person under 18 and no adult convicted of a crime committed when under 18 could be sentenced to corporal punishment; it would repeal the Juvenile Offenders Act and the Training Schools Act.
-As at August 2016, Part VI of the Bill (“Sentencing”) makes no provision for judicial corporal punishment but does not explicitly prohibit it.
-The draft Bill was subject to a series of public consultations April-June 2016; it is yet to be tabled in Parliament.
+As at April 2018, Part VI of the Bill (“Sentencing”) makes no provision for judicial corporal punishment but does not explicitly prohibit it.
+The draft Bill was subject to a series of public consultations April-June 2016; it was tabled in Parliament in March 2018.

 Universal Periodic Review of Guyana’s human rights record